ramu3000/cryptoApp_react_native/README.md

 - [x] Finish search feature (CryptoList View)
 - [x] Update FavList in state when unfollowed from FavListScreen (CryptoFav View)

+## Created in Code in the woods camp (camp by Barona)
+You can get more detailed information from here https://www.codeinthewoods.fi/

 ## Contributors
 - @pinkbunny1 (Jin Lee)